abuXahra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. SCRIPT 4-lastlines: Display the last 10 lines of /etc/passwd

 5. SCRIPT 5-firstlines: Display the first 10 lines of /etc/passwd

+6. SCRIPT 6-third_line: Displays the third line of the file iacta.

+	The file iacta will be in the working directory

+		- You’re not allowed to use sed

+7. SCRIPT